Yiling-J/piper/README.md

 ```
 pp_imports = ["base.toml", "dev.toml"]
 ```
 Piper will resolve that automatically.
+Also order matters here, this line means import `base.toml` first, then import `dev.toml` and merge.

 ## Config Key Generation
 Run code generation from the root directory of the project as follows: